Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

 </div>
 ```

-Then for the CSS we can do the following:
+Then for the CSS, we can do the following:

 ```css
 .slider {